Abhay-Kanwasi/DataLearning/pandas/Readme.md

 If nothing else is specified, the values are labeled with their index number.
 First value has index 0, second value has index 1 etc.

 This label can be used to access a specified value.

+## What are Dataframes ?

+A Pandas DataFrame is a 2 dimensional data structure, like a 2 dimensional array, or a table with rows and columns.

+#### locate row
+Pandas use the `loc` attribute to return one or more specified row(s)